 Ontario Nature is a conservation organization that protects wild species and spaces through conservation, education and public engagement.
 They are a charitable organization representing more than 30,000 members and supporters, and more than 150 member groups from across Ontario.

 Endangered?
 Threatened?
 Special Concern?
 Who determines this, and what do they mean?
 Information on the federal process of listing species as "at-risk" can be found here.
 Do a species search, read reports, learn about what factors are causing declines in your favourite species (mammals, birds, fish, invertebrates, reptiles, amphibians, plants...)

 Here you will find information pertaining to Ontario species at risk, and how provincial designations of "at-risk" are made.
-While these are often the same designations given by the federal body (COSEWIC), sometimes they can be different.
-Whether you want to learn more about at risk species in your area, or look at the legislation that determines "at-risk status" and how we recovery these species.
+While these are often the same designations given by the federal body (COSEWIC), sometimes they can differ.
+This website allows you to learn more about at-risk species in your area, look at the legislation that determines "at-risk status", and view the provincial plans to aid in the recovery of these species.

 Here you will find a myriad of resources!
 Species guides, frog calls, ways to get involved in wetland conservation...loads of great information. *a note that many status listings on this site are out of date, please refer to the COSEWIC or SARO sites for updated status listings for species*